WHAT IS A STUDENT LEADER

 Are you ready to become a Student Leader?
 Apply here!

 The Student Leader Program is completely free to all students.
-We encourage all students to apply and attend a training session to see if the Student Leader Program is something they are interested in and qualified to for.
+We encourage all students to apply and attend a training session to see if the Student Leader Program is something they are interested in.

 Once students complete training and demonstrate their ability to be student leaders they will be scheduled to assist in ONE Outdoor School session for that season.
 Students can participate in training and Outdoor School in each fall and spring; twice a year.
 Outdoor School sessions will be scheduled upon completion of a training.